ehm-lab/EnvExpLink/README.md

-# Reconstructing individual-level exposures in cohort analyses of environmental risks: an example with the UK Biobank
+# Sample code tutorial for environmental exposure linkage using residential data in cohort studies

 ------------------------------------------------------------------------

-## Sample code for environment and residential data linkage

 This repository stores the updated R code to reproduce a simpler and simulated version of the linkage process presented in the article: